CIRDLES/tripoli-manual/setup/01-Installation.md

 2. Whether you have a 64-bit (probably) or a 32-bit processor (much older)
 3. Does your processor use the x86 or ARM architecture?

 Newer Apple products use Apple Silicon (e.g., the M1, M2, etc chips) with an ARM architecture, and older Apple products with Intel chips and Windows machines usually use an x86-compatible architecture.
-For more information, google how to figure out to determine what kind of processor is in your computer, then whether it is x86 or ARM.
+For more information, google how to determine what type of processor is in your computer, then whether it is x86 or ARM.

 # Download a Java Distribution